Plaza de la Revolución, Havana - Things to Do at Plaza de la Revolución

 José Martí Memorial

-Photograph the famous steel outline portrait of Che Guevara on the Ministry of Interior building with his quote 'Hasta la Victoria Siempre'
+The famous steel outline portrait of Che on the Ministry of Interior building, complete with his quote 'Hasta la Victoria Siempre' (Until Victory Always).
+It's probably the most photographed image in Cuba.

 Practical Information